SonjiaD/ai4good/README.md

-# 📚 ReadingBuddy.AI - Personalized Reading Companion for Neurodivergent Learners
+# 📚 ReadingBudd.AI - Personalized Reading Companion for Neurodivergent Learners

 An **AI-powered reading companion** designed to support neurodivergent children aged 7–10.
-ReadingBuddy.AI originated from the **AI4Good Lab** (Mila, May-June 2025), a 2-month program for women and underrepresented genders in machine learning.
+ReadingBudd.AI originated from the **AI4Good Lab** (Mila, May-June 2025), a 2-month program for women and underrepresented genders in machine learning.
 The project has since evolved with **RBC Borealis mentorship** (2025), adding enhanced API resilience, quota management, and security hardening.

 ## 🎯 The Problem We're Solving